pettni/smooth/README.md

 ## Library

-- [ ] implement approximate cubic Bezier spline fitting via sparse solving
 - [ ] pass options in NLS
 - [ ] ceres autodiff
-- [ ] Option to use suitesparse for NLS factorization
+- [ ] Option to use suitesparse for sparse solving